 If you think that ethical hacking is all about programming and technical knowledge, you need to reconsider it.
 Ethical hacking also requires so-called soft skills, like any other job.
 Being an ethical hacker requires great problem-solving skills, strong work ethics, and even better communication skills.

 Also, it requires you to be street smart, which is very important when there is any situation.
 This is why you need to acquire these soft skills that can help you gain all the skills required to become an ethical hacker.

 Stay ethical and legal

 The whole point of being an ethical hacker is to be legal and never indulge in black-hat hacking techniques.
-You need to understand that you cannot attack any network or a website without permission.
-Indulging in any illegal hacking attempt can lead to you being convicted that can bring an end to your ethical hacking career.
+You need to understand that you cannot attack any network or website without permission.
+Indulging in any illegal hacking attempt can lead to you being convicted which can bring an end to your ethical hacking career.
 So, you need to make sure that you stay legal at all times.

-While it is not mandatory for you to get certification to become an ethical hacker, but owing to the benefits of a certification, it is recommended that you get one.
+While it is not mandatory for you to get certification to become an ethical hacker, owing to the benefits of a certification, it is recommended that you get one.
 A certification in ethical hacking increases your chances of you getting a job.
-Also, it is proof for the companies hiring that you are well-versed with the nuances of ethical hacking.
-The certifications will help you learn and understand the security and how an ethical hacker should think.
+Also, it is proof for the companies hiring that you are well-versed in the nuances of ethical hacking.
+The certifications will help you learn and understand security and how an ethical hacker should think.